Davic15/angular-complete-guide/Section 15 - Handling Forms in Angular Apps/Notes.md

     - The path mentioned before, is related to formGroups inside other formGroups.
     - Works fine for nested forms.
     - We need to group our controls and add FormGroupName directive and update the path of each control like userData.username.
+        - To group them we need to group them in a container, like a div.

 ## Reactive: Arrays of form controls (FormArray).